Brian-Alvarez/jedisearch/README.md

 Requirements:

+Implement a search box that will query the Star Wars API (https://swapi.dev/), and allow the user to enter a search query and see the results underneath.
+The app should then return a list of characters that match that query.

 1. Implement a search box: The user can type into a search box.
 The search should be automatically executed as the user types (i.e. do not implement a Search button).
 While the new results are loading, any previous results should continue to be shown, in addition to a “Loading” text displayed beneath the search box.
 Include basic error handling